-I hope you guys enjoy this as much as I did.
-It was the perfect way to start my day, including a big cup of coffee.
+I hope you enjoy this apple cinnamon overnight oats as much as I did.
+It was the perfect way to start my day next to a big cup of coffee.

 - Add the almond milk to this and stir again before placing in the fridge overnight.
 Refrigerate covered.

 - In the morning, mix in 1 scoop of protein powder and stir.
 Add any mix-in's you like.
 I like to add chopped pecans to this but walnuts would also be delicious!

 - Note: I made two batches of this at once so that I could use the entire granny smith apple.
 I encourage you to do the same.
 Just please do not add the protein powder to the mixture until the morning you are going to enjoy these overnight oats, as the protein powder may get grainy!
 Alternatively, you could easily add the entire apple to this serving of overnight oats.
 This would just change the calorie content.

 Just a quick note: I made two batches of this at once so that I could use the entire granny smith apple.
 I encourage you to do the same.
 Again, do not add the protein powder to the mixture until the morning you are going to enjoy these apple cinnamon overnight oats, as the protein powder may get grainy!
 You could easily add the entire apple to this serving of apple cinnamon overnight oats.
 This would just change the calorie content.